juanvivas16/ft-arch-proposal/task2/README.md

 - **AWS_DEFAULT_REGION**: The AWS region where the infrastructure will be deployed (e.g., `us-east-1`).
 - **TF_VAR_local_public_ip**: Your local machine's public IP address, used for whitelisting in security groups.
 - **TF_VAR_ssh_public_key**: The SSH public key used to access EC2 instances.
-- **TF_VAR_rds_db_username**: RDS admin username.
+- **TF_VAR_rds_db_username**: Username for the RDS database administrator.
-- **TF_VAR_rds_db_password**: RDS admin password.
+- **TF_VAR_rds_db_password**: Password for the RDS database administrator.
+- **NUM_REQUESTS**: Number of requests sent to the ALB.
+- **NUM_CONCURRENT**: Number of concurrent workers sending requests to the ALB.
+- **NUM_CURL_REQUESTS**: Number of requests used to verify load balancing.

 ## How to Deploy, Update, and Destroy the Infrastructure

 To simplify the infrastructure creation process with Terraform, i created a small automation using Docker.
-This setup allows for easy management of environments while securely maintaining AWS credentials, SSH keys, and personal IP addresses.
+This setup allows for easy management of environments while securely maintaining AWS credentials, SSH keys, DB user&pass and personal IP addresses.

 ### 1. Deploy the Infrastructure

 #### a.
 Setting Environment